-- Provide information regarding UM processes - Check the status of a referral or an authorization - · Provide copies of the specific criteria/guidelines utilized for decision-making, free of charge - Answer questions regarding a benefit denial decision.
+- Providing information regarding UM processes; - · Checking the status of a referral or an authorization; - · Providing copies of the specific criteria/guidelines utilized for decision-making, free of charge; and - Answering questions regarding a benefit denial decision.

 All practitioners are able to discuss any non-behavioral health and/or behavioral UM medical necessity adverse determinations (denial decision) with a Kaiser Permanente Physician Reviewer (a UM Physician).
-Kaiser Permanente Physician Reviewers are available to speak with practitioners to discuss pre-service or concurrent medical necessity decisions during business hours: 8:30 a.m. to 5 p.m., Monday through Friday, except holidays.
+Kaiser Permanente Physician Reviewers are available to speak with practitioners to discuss pre-service or concurrent medical necessity decisions during business hours: 8:30 a.m. to 5:00 p.m., Monday through Friday, except holidays.

 Practitioners are notified about adverse determinations through verbal or electronic notification followed by a written letter.
-Medical necessity denial decisions can be discussed with the UM Physician by calling the UMOC at 800-810-4766 and select the appropriate prompt number.
+Medical necessity denial decisions can be discussed with the UM Physician by calling the UMOC at 800-810-4766 and selecting the appropriate prompt number.

-2022 Utilization Management Accessibility, Communication and Hours of Operation
+2023 Utilization Management Accessibility, Communication and Hours of Operation